 This post reports on the ‘Space, materials, the body: Researching young children’s experiences in museums’ symposium held at Manchester Metropolitan University on May 23, 2017.

 I almost did not write this post.
-In fact, I had basically written it off as I didn’t have the mental capacity to do it immediately after the event and now several months have gone by and it seems kind of outdated.
-However, the ‘Space, materials, the body: Researching young children’s experiences in museums’ had quite an impact on me and my thinking.
-I want to write about it because it I felt like the ideas that were discussed made a real contribution around the possibilities of early childhood education in cultural institutions.
+I didn’t have the mental capacity to do it immediately after the event and now several months have gone by and it seems outdated.
+However, the ‘Space, materials, the body: Researching young children’s experiences in museums’ had quite an impact on me.
+I want to write about it because it I felt like the ideas that were discussed made a real contribution to the possibilities of early childhood education in museums.

 The symposium aimed to bring together researchers and practitioners working with young children in museums.
 Key questions explored throughout the sessions included:

 - How can we conceptualise child in museums differently?

 - How can we think about the material, spatial and bodily nature of very young children as they explore and move through museum spaces?